opentelekomcloud-docs/elastic-cloud-server/umn/source/nics/adding_a_network_interface.rst

       **Figure 1** Configuring the subnet and security group

    -  **Security Group**: You can select multiple security groups.
-In such a case, the rules of these security groups are effectively aggregated to create one set of rules to apply to the ECS.
+In such a case, the access rules of all the selected security groups will apply to the ECS.
    -  **Subnet**: specifies the subnet to which the network interface to be added belongs.
    -  **New Private IP Address**: If you want to add a network interface with a specified IP address, enter an IP address into the **New Private IP Address** field.
 I